 - To reach many areas in the country with Tiyeni technologies.

 Board of Trustees

-Clare Cameron – UK Treasurer of Tiyeni since March 2007.
-Clare spent 3 months with the Crossleys in 2005 teaching in local schools and learning about the Tiyeni farming method as seen in the first of the demonstration gardens near Mzuzu.
-She is a now UK civil servant
+Clare Cameron – has been UK Treasurer of Tiyeni since March 2007.
+Clare spent 3 months in Malawi with the Crossleys in 2005, teaching in local schools and learning about the Tiyeni farming method as seen in the first of the demonstration gardens near Mzuzu.
+She is now a UK civil servant.

-Colin Andrews – Started his career in land agency and became a chartered surveyor in 1973.
-He visits Malawi annually, and works to promotes the Scout moment, running a scouting centre at Kavusi on the Nkata Bay road.
-Over the past few years he has visited the Tiyeni base in Mzuzu to see the soil-care system and Tiyeni methods in operation.
+Colin Andrews – started his career in land agency and became a chartered surveyor in 1973.
+He visits Malawi annually, and works to promote the Scout moment, running a scouting centre at Kavusi on the Nkata Bay road.
+Over the past few years he has been a regular visitor to the Tiyeni base in Mzuzu to see and to promote the soil-care system and Tiyeni methods in operation.
 He became a trustee of Tiyeni in June 2013.

 Dr Alan Dixon – is Technical Advisor to the Trustees in the UK.
-He is a Senior Lecturer in Geography at the Institute of Science and the Environment, University of Worcester, and has worked in Malawi on several occasions as well as elsewhere in Africa and has wide experience in community –based natural resource management and sustainable development.
+He is a Senior Lecturer in Geography at the Institute of Science and the Environment, University of Worcester.
+He has worked in Malawi on several occasions, as well as elsewhere in Africa.
+He has wide experience in community–based natural resource management and sustainable development.
 He was a trustee of Tiyeni from June 2013 until March 2017.